-- Airports - The major international airport in Warsaw is Warsaw Frederic Chopin Airport, located in Włochy, around 10 km away from the city centre.
-Other international airports which can be used when coming to Poland are Kraków, Gdánsk, Katowice and Wroclaw.
+- Airports - The major international airport in Warsaw is Warsaw Frederic Chopin Airport, located in Włochy, around 10 km away from the city center.
+Other international airports that can be used when coming to Poland are Kraków, Gdánsk, Katowice, and Wroclaw.

-- Travel Insurance - Experienced tourists always obtain a travel insurance policy before going anywhere in the world, so it is advisable to get it, so as to feel protected.
+- Travel Insurance - Experienced tourists always obtain a travel insurance policy before going anywhere in the world, so it is advisable to get it, to feel protected.

 Warsaw Weather Averages (Temperatures)